Learn the Rules

 Is คำผวน the same as a spoonerism?

-What is Verlan in French?
+What is Contrepèterie in French?

-What is Jerigonza in Spanish?
+What is Sakasa Kotoba in Japanese?

 Does every language have a wordplay game like คำผวน?